Alex4124/marshmallow_ai/README.md

 ## How to Use

-1. **Add Zephyrka to Your Telegram**: Start a chat with the bot or add it to a group.
+1. **Add MarshMallowAI to Your Telegram**: Start a chat with the bot or add it to a group.
 2. **Interact**:
    - In **private messages**, simply type your query.
    - In **group chats**, mention the bot using `@MarshMallowAIBot` or reply to a message from the bot.